simon-bonnedahl/TDDE47-pintos/README.md

 Overall, the MMU plays a critical role in managing the memory of a computer system, enabling efficient use of physical memory, providing memory protection, and enabling the use of virtual memory.

+### Page replacement

+Page replacement is a technique used by operating systems to manage memory when the physical memory becomes full.
+When a process requests a page that is not present in physical memory, the operating system must choose a page to evict from physical memory to make room for the requested page.
+This is called page replacement.
+The operating system uses a page replacement algorithm to select the page to be evicted.
+The goal of the algorithm is to choose the page that is least likely to be used in the near future to minimize the impact on performance.
+When a page is selected for replacement, the operating system writes the page's contents back to disk if it has been modified, and then frees the page's frame in physical memory to be used for other pages.
+The requested page is then loaded into the freed frame in physical memory.

 ### Page replacement algorithms

 - **First-In-First-Out(FIFO)**